 Last updated: November 19, 2020

-When you create a budget using the integration with Sage Intacct, you can choose whether or not to import employee data to Budgeting and Planning (see Create a budget using my Sage Intacct data for more information).
+When you create a budget using the integration with Sage Intacct, you can choose whether or not to import employee data to SIP (see Create a budget using my Sage Intacct data for more information).

 Budget planning for employees can sometimes be a company’s largest expense and can be difficult to calculate.
 Employee records may be incomplete or out-of-date which can contribute to inaccurate budget planning.
 Good budgeting for employees means knowing the total cost for each employee, including compensation and benefits.

-This article explains how your employee-related accounts are mapped and managed in Budgeting and Planning.
+This article explains how your employee-related accounts are mapped and managed in SIP.

 What happens when you import employee data from Sage Intacct?